monvillalon/slides/public/presentations/introduction.md

  ;C:\Program Files\Oracle\VirtualBox
 ```

 ---
+class: left,top
 #Setting up your accounts
 ##Lets give our email to some nice people :)

 1. Create a Slack account https://slack.com/
+1. Join the Slack CodeTrotters Organization  http://codetrotters.herokuapp.com/
 1. Create a Github account https://github.com/

+---
+class: left,top
+#Lets create our development environment

+We will use the provided **Vagrantfile**
+to create our new development environment